rcolinp/clinical_informatics_umls/README.md

     - If you want to use MySQL, Mariadb or PostgresSQL then refer  to the load scripts made available in `databases/mysql/` & `databases/postgres/`
 - Once you have loaded a RDBMS with your UMLS 2021AB subset, create a an directory called `import` at your home directory.
 This directory needs to contain all the files that will be loaded into Neo4j as it will be mounted outside the container to leverage using `neo4j-admin import` tool.
 (Required for imports of >10million nodes & takes only a minute or two).
-- Once you have created the directory (i.e. `$HOME/import`) navigate back to the `scripts` directory where the sqlite3 database script was ran.
+- Once you have created the directory (i.e. `$HOME/import`) navigate back to the `clinical_informatics_umls` directory where the sqlite3 database script was ran.
   - Now we will execute another .py to generate 10 .csv files that constitute 4 node files and 6 relationship files that will write out to `$HOME/import`.
 This will take ~10 minutes to complete.
     - `poetry run python nodes_edges_part1.py`
   - Upon the completion of the scripts execution we are ready to proceed with steps that follow `Neo4j Docker Setup & Data Import`.